dhruwanda/dhruwanda.github.io/_pages/case-studies.md

 nav_order: 2
 ---

-A small archive of reports nobody commissioned.
+A small archive of self-commissioned case studies on topics I found worth investigating.

 ---
 **smallcase: The Strategy vs You** [<a href="/assets/pdf/smallcase_report_00.pdf" target="_blank">pdf</a>] [<a href="https://strat-vs-user.streamlit.app/" target="_blank">app</a>] &nbsp;·&nbsp; *2026*